JulietteArchambeau/GOPredEvalPinpin/README.md

 ##### [8_GeneratingSNPsets.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/8_GeneratingSNPsets.html)

-  - Identifying the common outlier SNPs across the different gene-environment association (GEA) methods.
+  - Identifying common outlier SNPs across the different gene-environment association (GEA) methods.
-  - Checking the genome position of the outlier SNPs; when some of them were located on the same scaffold/contig, only the SNP with the lower $p$-value in the RDA was kept in the final set of candidate SNPs.
+  - Checking the genome position of the outlier SNPs; when some of them were located on the same scaffold/contig, only the SNP with the lower $p$-value in the RDA was kept in the final sets of candidate SNPs.
+  - Mapping SNP position on the reference genome of *Pinus tabuliformis* [(Niu et al. 2022)](https://doi.org/10.1016/j.cell.2021.12.006).
-  - Generating a set of control SNPs (with the same number of SNPs as in the set of candidate SNPs).
+  - Generating three sets of candidate SNPs and two sets of control SNPs (with the same number of SNPs as in the set with all candidate SNPs).

 ##### [9_GeneralizedDissimilarityModelling_GenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/9_GeneralizedDissimilarityModelling_GenomicOffsetPredictions.html)